Aprojects9000/AzureTerraform/README.md

 # IaC Terraform project.

 This is a follow along of Alan Rodrigues' project [Azure Infrastructure with Terraform](https://www.youtube.com/playlist?list=PLLc2nQDXYMHowSZ4Lkq2jnZ0gsJL3ArAw).
-It is meant as a personal learning method and to hopefully help anyone else that's following along with Alan's project.
+It is meant as a personal learning tool and to hopefully help anyone else that's following along with Alan's project.

 ## Table of Contents